How many applicants do you accept?

 I applied for a Commonwealth Supported Place but was offered a full-fee paying place.
 Why did this happen?

 Commonwealth Supported Places (CSPs) are awarded on academic merit.
-Depending on where you are in the final ranked list will determine what type of place you are offered.
+Where you are in the final ranked list will determine what type of place you are offered.
 We will offer you a full-fee place regardless of whether you have applied for one or not, as you may wish to consider the offer.

 Can I transfer from another course within Australia or New Zealand?